nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 * `vwap` volume weighted average price of the asset in the quote currency as a string parseable to a positive number

 Only `timestamp` and `close` are required so that this endpoint is compatible with as many existing APIs as possible.
 However, we strongly recommend including all properties.

+## `/trades-by-timestamp` - Historical Executed Trades Paged by Timestamp - **Discouraged**

+The `/trades-by-timestamp` endpoint is nearly identical to the `/trades` endpoint.
+The core difference is that the `since` parameter is an RFC3339 timestamp instead of an ID.
+Otherwise, the parameters and response are the same.

+This endpoint is provided to maximum compatibility with exchanges that can't paginate trades based on ID.
+It is inferior to paging by ID because in extremely high volume instances there may be more trades executed at the same timestamp than fit on a single page, causing a gap in trade data.
+If possible, `/trades` should be used instead.

+### Parameters

+* `market` **Required** A market ID from the `/markets` endpoint
+* `since` A timestamp from a previous `/trades-by-timestamp` response in RFC3339 format.
+If none is provided, the oldest trades should be returned

+### Response

+Same as `/trades`.